Calming Bedtime Music for Kids

 According to child development expert, Emmy Kissinger, “It can be difficult for busy minds to power down after a big day.
 A consistent bedtime routine that includes calming bedtime music can help.”

 Relaxing bedtime music is effective because it can ignite a child’s imagination and distract from the task of falling asleep.
 But finding the perfect song for bedtime can be difficult.
-Some classical music, like Chopin, can be soothing but most isn’t designed with sleep in mind and often features crashing crescendos that have the opposite effect.
+Some classical music, like Chopin, can be soothing but most aren’t designed with sleep in mind and often feature crashing crescendos that have the opposite effect.